NeuralEnsemble/elephant/doc/style_guide.rst

             Second parameter that is a single spike train.
 Note that the difference from `reference_spiketrain` is indicated by a meaningful name at the beginning.
+        signal : neo.AnalogSignal
+            If a single `neo.AnalogSignal` object is passed to the function, even if it contains several signals (arrays).
+        signals : list of neo.AnalogSignal
+            If the parameter is a container that has at least one `neo.AnalogSignal` object.
+The name of the parameter is `signals` (plural). to refer to a single object (which may contain several actual signals) and 'signals' if a list of neo.AnalogSignal can be used

         max_iterations : int
             Parameters that represent a maximum value should start with "max_" prefix, followed by the description as a full word.
 Therefore, do not